-Mr. Hammer awarded Mr. Bunte a fiscal 2012 non-equity incentive award that was 144% of his target bonus amount resulting in a non-equity incentive plan compensation of \$572,817, or 137%, of his base salary.
-Mr. Bunte's award of 144% achievement against his target bonus amount was the same achievement percentage against target bonus amount that was earned by Mr. Hammer under his strictly quantitative non-equity incentive plan.
-In determining Mr. Bunte's bonus award, Mr. Hammer considered the following achievements in addition to the financial performance of our company.
-During fiscal 2012, Mr. Bunte successfully led the release efforts related to enhancements for our existing Simpana 9 software suite.
-These enhancements included new capabilities that converge backup, archive and reporting processes; additional SnapProtect technology that deliver hardware snapshot integration; enhancements to virtual server protection; new innovations to protect data on laptops and desktops with embedded source deduplication for optimized efficiency; and new integration with Microsoft SharePoint.
-In addition, Mr. Bunte led our business and finance operation teams throughout fiscal 2012 in making critical resource and related investment decisions.
-Finally, during fiscal 2012, Mr. Bunte continued to enhance our best in class customer support organization.
-The results of our recent customer support survey raise the bar for excellence in delivering technical support and services that top industry averages for customer satisfaction, loyalty and retention.
+Mr. Bunte received a fiscal 2013 non-equity incentive award that was 132% of his target bonus amount resulting in a non-equity incentive plan compensation of \$605,370, or 132%, of his base salary.
+Mr. Bunte's award of 132% achievement against his target bonus amount was the same achievement percentage against target bonus amount that was earned by Mr. Hammer under his strictly quantitative non-equity incentive plan.
+In determining Mr. Bunte's bonus award, Mr. Hammer and the Compensation Committee considered the following achievements in addition to the financial performance of our company.
+During fiscal 2013, Mr. Bunte successfully led the release of our CommVault Simpana 10 software suite.
+CommVault Simpana 10 is the largest release in our history and we believe it extends our data protection and archiving leadership to deliver secure, self-service access from mobile devices, speed the adoption of cloud computing and extract value from Big Data.
+Simpana 10 includes major technology advancements such as enhanced snapshot management; Simpana OnePassTM with Exchange; tighter integration with Microsoft Hyper-V, VMware vSphere 5.1 and vCloud Director 5.1; workflow automation; fourth-generation parallel deduplication; and customizable web-based reporting, dashboards and cloud-based analytics.
+In addition, Mr. Bunte led our business and finance operation teams throughout fiscal 2013 in making critical resource and related investment decisions.
+Finally, during fiscal 2013, Mr. Bunte continued to strengthen our best in class customer support organization by maintaining customer satisfaction ratings that we believe are significantly higher than industry average.

-Mr. Hammer awarded Mr. Miceli a fiscal 2012 non-equity incentive award that was 120% of his target bonus amount resulting in a non-equity incentive plan compensation of \$198,120, or 60%, of his base salary.
-In determining Mr. Miceli's bonus award, Mr. Hammer considered the following achievements in addition to the financial performance of our company.
-Mr. Miceli successfully led CommVault's worldwide finance organization during fiscal 2012 and worked closely with Mr. Hammer and Mr. Bunte to lead company-wide efforts focused on resource and related investment decisions.
-In addition, during fiscal 2012 Mr. Miceli led several significant enhancements related to CommVault's control environment and transactional processes as we automate and streamline all of our critical processes to scale with the anticipated growth of the company.
+Mr. Carolan received a fiscal 2013 non-equity incentive award that was 109% of his target bonus amount resulting in a non-equity incentive plan compensation of \$157,254, or 55%, of his ending fiscal 2013 base salary.
+In determining Mr. Carolan's bonus award, Mr. Hammer and the Compensation Committee considered the following achievements in addition to the financial performance of our company.
+Mr. Carolan successfully transitioned into his Chief Financial Officer role, and as a result, led CommVault's worldwide finance organization during fiscal 2013.
+In addition, during fiscal 2013 Mr. Carolan worked closely with Mr. Hammer and Mr. Bunte to lead company-wide efforts focused on strategic initiatives as well as resource and related investment decisions.